dfury0/DazUDocs/docs/pa_support/PA Support Package Checking a Character.md

 11. Morphs that move the mesh significantly, should also move the relevant bones.
 12. Pose controls move bones.
 13. Make sure morph limits are set.
-14. For multiple morphs for a character after testing each morph, make sure that it is at 0% before moving on to the next morph.
+14. For multiple morphs for a character, after testing each morph, make sure that it is at 0% before moving on to the next morph.
 15. Make sure to be consistent between points and percentages.
 16. Morphs should show up in both the Parameter and Shaping Panes.